Japanese spider crab: Fishery and conservation

 Temminck, in his original description, noted that the crab was known to the Japanese for the serious injuries it can cause with its strong claws.
 The Japanese spider crab is "occasionally collected for food", and even considered a delicacy in many parts of Japan and other areas in the region.
 In total, 24.7 t were collected in 1976, but fell to only 3.2 t in 1985.
 The fishery is centred on Suruga Bay.
 The crabs are typically caught using small trawling nets.
 The population has decreased in number due to overfishing, forcing fishermen into exploring deeper waters to catch them.
 The average size caught by fishermen is a legspan of 1.0–1.2 m.
 Populations of this species of crab have diminished over recent years and many efforts are being made to protect them.
 One of the primary methods of recovery of the species being used is restocking artificially cultured juvenile crabs in fisheries.
 Additionally, laws have been put into place in Japan that prohibit fishermen from harvesting spider crabs from January through April, during their typical mating season when they are in shallower waters and more vulnerable to being caught.
 This protection method seeks to keep natural populations growing, and enables time for juvenile spider crabs to go through the early stages of their lifecycle.

+Popular culture

+The spider crab's scientific name, Macrocheira kaempferi, inspired the Macra, a race of giant crab-like aliens from the Doctor Who stories The Macra Terror and "Gridlock".